 Discounts available for low occupancy if staying for 7 nights outside the peak season - 15% based on a couple using one bedroom, 7.5% based on a group of 4 using only 2 bedrooms

 The Hut, positioned on the outskirts of Carne Village with spectacular views over Carne and Pendower beaches is a magical location for a family holiday in the middle of the picturesque Roseland peninsula.

 Just moments from beautiful Porthcurnick Beach and the famous Hidden Hut, Pendower Barn is a lovely tranquil spot to spend your holiday.
-A mere 10 minute walk to the beach or the South West coast path, a 15 minute (maximum) walk to Porthbean beach and a little more to Porthcurnick beach.
+It is a 5 to 10 minute walk to the South West coast path, a 15 minute (maximum) walk to Porthbean beach and a little more to Porthcurnick beach.
 Close to the picturesque fishing villages of Portscatho and St Mawes, this is one of our many dog friendly holiday cottages in Cornwall.